-Victor Plahte Tschudi is a professor in architectural history and theory at the Oslo School of Architecture and Design.
+Victor Plahte Tschudi is a professor in architectural history at the Oslo School of Architecture and Design.
 He teaches and writes on architecture from antiquity to the present with a special interest in the mediation and transformation of buildings in print.
-Tschudi is the author of Baroque Antiquity: Archaelogical Imagination in Early Modern Europe (2017) and is currently writing a book on Piranesi and the modern age.
+Tschudi is the author of Baroque Antiquity: Archaelogical Imagination in Early Modern Europe (2017) and Piranesi and the Modern Age (2022).

 Baroque Antiquity: Archaeological Imagination in Early Modern Europe.
 New York: Cambridge University Press, 2017.

 Brevkunstneren: Christian Skredsvig i Roma og Paris.Oslo: Dreyers Forlag, 2009.

 Piranesi and the Modern, edited by Victor Plahte Tschudi, Wenche Volle, og Marianne Yvenes.
 Oslo: The National Museum of Norway, 2022.

 Bok: Høydepunkter fra 33 norske boksamlinger, edited by Victor Plahte Tschudi and Ernst Bjerke.
 Oslo: Orfeus Publishing, 2022.

 Treasures from the AHO Library, edited by Mari Hvattum, Paul-Antoine Lucas and Victor Plahte Tschudi.
 Oslo: AHO/OCCAS, 2021.

 From Site to Sight: The Transformation of Place in Art and Literature, edited and with an introduction by Victor Plahte Tschudi and Turid Karlsen Seim.
 Rome: Scienze e Lettere, 2013.